 What is an income and expenditure form?

-It is sometimes called a common or standard financial statement.
-It lists all your income, spending and debts, worked out on a monthly basis.
-It can be used to:
+An income and expenditure form is also called a common or standard financial statement.
+It lists all your monthly income, spending and debts.

 household bills icon Use our income and expenditure form budget template